KPajak409/Concrete-cracks-segmentation/README.md

 These issues have to be eliminated or taken with extra care by manually optimizing them when necessary.

 ## Improve the model architecture
-We will test different common known architectures for our task like ENet or U-net.
+i'm going to test different common known architectures for our task like ENet or U-net.

-## Detection
-After finished algorithm for segmentation I'm going to build second model to detect if crack is on image.

 # License